 Examples of the above include all management (MPP), coaching, health center, child care center, and public safety positions.
 Positions in the sciences and on the farm that have access to dangerous or radioactive chemicals are included.
 Also included are all positions for which a background check is required by law, and candidates for any position who indicate or admit to a felony conviction or conviction of certain misdemeanors at the time of application.
 A complete list of affected positions is in Appendix C.

-Criminal History Statement – completed by the California Department of Justice in Sacramento after information has been digitized in local, state, and federal files that indicate all arrest and conviction records on a candidate.
-The Department of Justice may submit the Criminal History Statements to the Chief of Police, the Associate Vice President for Human Resources, or the Associate Vice President for Academic Personnel, depending on the method of fingerprinting used.
+Criminal History Statement – the results of the background check completed by the California Department of Justice in Sacramento and the FBI National Crime Information Center after information has been digitized in local, state, and federal files that indicate all arrest and conviction records on a candidate.
+The Department of Justice may submit the Criminal History Statements to the Chief of Police, the Associate Vice President for Human Resources, or the Associate Vice President for Faculty Affairs, depending on the method of fingerprinting used.
 Information from traditional hardcopy fingerprinting is returned to the Chief of Police.
 Results from the Live Scan process are returned to the others listed.
+A background check producing a criminal history statement is required for all sensitive positions.

-tailed Personally Identifiable Information which Might Enable Identity Theft – based on California Civil Code Section 1798.29, personal information means an individual’s first name or first initial and last name in combination with any one or more of the following data elements, when either the name or the data elements are not encrypted:
+Detailed Personally Identifiable Information which Might Enable Identity Theft – based on California Civil Code Section 1798.29, personal information means an individual’s first name or first initial and last name in combination with any one or more of the following data elements, when either the name or the data elements are not encrypted:

 social security number,